What Is the Difference Between Document Control and Record Control?

 Difference Between Document Control and Record Control

-Now, with a better understanding of what documents and records are, we can look closer at what is required for control of documents (4.2.3) and records (4.2.4).
-Both ISO clauses require that documents and records are controlled, but what does that mean?
+Now, with a better understanding of what documents and records are, we can look closer at what is required for documented information.
+The ISO clause require that documented information be controlled, but what does that mean?

 Documents are created as a part of your organizations planning.
 Therefore, ISO requires that these planning documents are approved prior to use to ensure they are adequate (appropriate).
 Documents need to be reviewed and updated to ensure the content is accurate.
 If changes are made to plans then it is imperative that the changes are identified and communicated to anyone that uses those planning documents.